BBS-Springschool/bbs-springschool.github.io/_pages/about.md

 - Projects can involve any stage of the scientific process, from data acquisition to analysis and documentation, as well as data  visualization and scientific publication.
 - Projects can also be focused on creating tutorials or improving the documentation of a library/program, or even replicating a paper (and dockerize it!).

-Activities carried out during the Brain / Behaviour / Society Springschool can result in useful outputs for the scientific community.
+Activities carried out during the Brain / Behavior / Society Springschool can result in useful outputs for the scientific community.
 We highly encourage you to submit a project for this year’s edition.
 If you are in need of inspiration, have a look at the [project ideas]({{ site.url }}/projects) we have received so far, or check out the projects submitted to [Brainhack Global](https://brainhack.org/global2020/projects/).
 ## Further sources of information:

 Read the excellent ["How to Guideline for Leading and Attending to Brainhack Projects"](https://github.com/brainhackorg/bhg-event-materials/blob/master/docs/leading_and_attending_to_brainhack_projects.md) for further recommendations and suggestions.
-Although this guide was written with classic Brainhack project in mind it is nevertheless a great resource also for this Springschool.
+Although this guide was written with a classic Brainhack in mind it is nevertheless a great resource also for this Springschool.

-Check out the very serious guide on ["Get a hold of your Donuts!"](https://github.com/brainhackorg/bhg-event-materials/blob/master/docs/get_a_hold_of_your_donuts.md).
+Check out the very serious guide on ["Get a hold of your Donuts!"](https://github.com/brainhackorg/bhg-event-materials/blob/master/docs/get_a_hold_of_your_donuts.md) which can save your life during the school &#128540;